 - 1. If a child decides to make the wrong behaviour choice then the adult will give a knowing look as a warning. - 2.
 If the child continues to make the wrong behaviour choices then the adult will give the child a verbal warning. - 3.
 If the child continues to make the wrong behaviour choices then the adult will give the child a Yellow Warning Card and this will be recorded on the class log sheet. - 4.
 At this point, if the child turns the behaviour around, then the child will replace the Yellow Card with their own Green Card. - 5.
 If the child continues to make the wrong behaviour choices then the adult will give the child a Red Card which the child will put on the class chart. - 7.
-Cards are recorded on the class log but the adult will also fill in a Behaviour Log on SIMS, the school management system, alerting the Senior Leadership Group of the behaviour and actions.
-Children who receive a Yellow or Red Card visit other classes to look for good behaviour for short periods of time. - 8.
-As a consequence of receiving a Red Card the child will miss the next play time supervised by a member of staff. - 9.
-The number of Yellow and Red cards are monitored on a weekly basis and staff who require extra input with any children are supported by the Headteacher and Middle Management Team. - 10.Each day, is a fresh start and all children begin again with a Green Card. - 11.If a child remains green all week they are asked to celebrate this in Friday's Star of the Week assembly and will receive a stamp in their Communication Diary at the end of the day to notify parents of such success.
+Cards are recorded on CPOMS, alerting the Senior Leadership Team of the behaviour and actions.
+Children who receive a

+Yellow or Red Card may visit other classes to look for good behaviour for short periods of time.

+- 8. As a consequence of receiving a Red Card, the child will explain their behaviour choices to the Headteacher. - 9.
+The number of Yellow and Red cards are monitored on a weekly basis and staff who require extra input with any children are supported by the Headteacher and Senior Leadership Team. - 10.Each day, is a fresh start and all children begin again with a Green Card. - 11.At the end of the week, the behaviour of the child is recorded in the Communication Diary using a sticker indicating their success. - 12.Finally, each week, a child is chosen for outstanding behaviour and attitudes.
+They are the Star of the Week and are celebrated in our Friday assembly.
+This is also communicated to parents and carers via text and updated to our Facebook page for recognition; communication permissions considered.

-Staff are supported on induction in understanding the Good to be Green system and discussions about children take place each week at Phase Meetings.
+Staff are supported on induction in understanding the Good to be Gold system and discussions about children take place each week at Phase Meetings.